lemmit/CSharpTraits/README.md

 It is possible to make it work if language allows multiple inheritance (base class then can be threated like trait).
 But no in C#.

-I tried to simulate somehow trait behaviour.
+I tried to emulate somehow trait behaviour.

 ##Steps
 ###Step 1